 Insurance Participants might make some decisions based on profiling and without human intervention (known as automatic decision making).

-The legal ground Swinton uses to carry out automated processing is that it is necessary for the purposes of entering into, or performance, of your insurance policy.
-Swinton uses automated processing for the following purposes:-
+The legal ground Atlanta uses to carry out automated processing is that it is necessary for the purposes of entering into, or performance, of your insurance policy.
+Atlanta uses automated processing for the following purposes:-

 (i) Fraud prevention and detection